 Many people think about light bulbs in the same way they think about paper towels for their kitchen: purely pragmatic objects that are best purchased generic, in bulk, and at discount.
 But if you aspire to create a truly warm and welcoming home, this mindset robs you of the unexpected pleasure of finding the perfect bulb to complement every room and light fixture.

-On top of that, we here at Schoolhouse often design our light fixtures to be used with specific bulbs.
-That doesn’t necessarily mean there is only one bulb that will work with the fixture.
-But if you are going to invest in a quality light fixture in the first place, why not pair it with the bulb that the designer felt would let it shine brightest (figuratively and literally)?
 To help you navigate the many differences in shape, size, and style of light bulb that are available today, we’ve created the short guide below.
-If you need help choosing the perfect bulb for your Schoolhouse fixture, feel free to stop by one of our stores or contact our Customer Support team.
+If you need additional help choosing the perfect bulb for your Schoolhouse fixture, feel free to stop by one of our stores or contact our Customer Support Team.

-While LED certainly represents the future of lighting technology, many people feel there is still a place for incandescent bulbs.
-The warm, red-orange glow of an incandescent bulb is perfect for decorative use.
-Incandescent bulbs also come in a variety of unusual shapes and sizes for which you won’t find an LED equivalent.
+Incandescent bulbs provide a warm, ambient glow and are perfect for decorative use.
+While LED certainly represents the future of lighting technology, there is still a place for incandescent bulbs.
+These bulbs come in a variety of unusual shapes and sizes for which you won’t find an LED equivalent.
 While many LED bulbs are dimmable to one degree or another, incandescent bulbs tend to have a broader spectrum of dimmability.
 If your lamp or light fixture has an exposed bulb and is used primarily for ambience rather than utility, an incandescent bulb can be a good option.

-Exposed bulb fixtures give you the opportunity to transform the look and function of your fixture as often as you like.
-Decorative incandescent bulbs are ideal for providing a warm glow akin to candle light.
-The Radio Bulb, Edison Marconi, and Edison Beacon bulbs are good options if you want to experiment with how different bulb shapes change the feel of the fixture.
+Exposed bulb fixtures give you the opportunity to transform the look and function of your fixture.
+Decorative incandescent bulbs like the Radio Bulb, Edison Marconi, and Edison Beacon bulbs are ideal for providing an ambient glow.
 Gold and silver tipped bulbs give a bright metallic flash that’s perfect for chandeliers like the Satellite 6, or in sconces like the Alabax.
-Our porcelain LED bulbs add a different type of refinement to fixtures.
-Chandeliers like the Vega 5 come alive when paired with the Oval Matte Porcelain LED Bulb, no shade required.
+Our porcelain LED bulbs add refinement to fixtures.
+Chandeliers like the Vega come alive when paired with the Oval Matte Porcelain LED Bulb, no shade required.

-Hopefully this guide has given you the tools you need to know how to shop for light bulbs.
-Remember that experimentation is the best way to dial in your personal space because every room has its own unique requirements depending on its paint color, natural light availability, amount of work area, and more.
-Take some time to swap in different shapes, sizes, and finishes of light bulb and watch how your space changes.
+Hopefully, this guide has given you the tools you need to shop for light bulbs.
+But when all is said and done, experimentation is the best way to dial in your personal space because every room has its own unique requirements.
+Take some time to swap in different light bulbs and watch how your space changes.